knpuniversity/drupal-under-the-hood/knpu/get-service-from-container.md

 in the controller.
 Considering how many services exist, that makes you very dangerous.

 Oh, and if this seemed like a lot of work to you, you're in luck!
-The Drupal Console has *many* code generation scripts to help you build routes, controllers, services and more.
+The Drupal Console has *many* code generation commands to help you build routes, controllers, services and more.